RichardXiao13/Raytracer/README.md

 * Reduce memory footprint

-* Parallelize BVH construction - Done!!
+* Parallelize SAH BVH construction - Done!!
-    * Need even faster, so update BVH with binning.
+    * Need even faster, so update BVH with binning - DONE!!
 Then parallelize that if possible

 * Document everything